Polarons in Binary Bose-Einstein Condensates: Effective Hamiltonian

-Via the definition Eq.(\ref{ev}) of $\tilde{V}_{jI}$, we map the model of an impurity immersed in the binary bath to the ordinary Fr\"{o}hlich model.
-Eq.(\ref{ev}) shows that the effective interactions are linear transformations of the initial interactions that are associated with some unique momentum structure.
-In the above definition, $\tilde{V}_{1I}$ only depends on $E_{1,k}$, which can be called an impurity-density (ID) coupling.
-In contrast, $\tilde{V}_{2I}$ can be called an impurity-spin (IS) coupling which only depends on $E_{2,k}$.
+with any $j'\ne j$ in (\ref{ev}).
+By employing the definition of $\tilde{V}_{jI}$ in Eq.(\ref{ev}), the model of an impurity immersed in the binary BEC can be mapped onto the conventional Fr\"{o}hlich model.
+The effective interactions $\tilde{V}_{jI}$ correspond to linear transformations of the original interactions, featuring a momentum-dependent structure.
+Specifically, $\tilde{V}_{1I}$ solely depends on $E_{1}$ and is referred to as the impurity-density (ID) coupling, while $\tilde{V}_{2I}$ depends solely on $E_{2}$ and is termed the impurity-spin(IS) coupling.

-In Fig.\ref{va}, we present the effective interactions $\tilde{V}_{jI}$ as a function of the interspecific interaction $a_{12}$.
-We show $\tilde{V}_{1I}$ as a function of $k\xi$ and $a_{12}/a$ in Fig.\ref{va}(a). $\xi$ is the healing length.
-The ID couplings have similar behaviors with different $a_{12}$ in Fig.\ref{va}(b), but the IS coupling mainly has two regimes divided by a boundary in Fig.\ref{va}(c) and has distinct behaviors in terms of $a_{12}$ in Fig.\ref{va}(d).
-Importantly, the stable condition of homogeneous binary BEC~\cite{Eckardt2004},

-ensures that the lower excitation of Eq.(\ref{ce}) is non-negative.
-In the above setting, we find the boundary, the dashed line in Fig.\ref{va}(c), is the stable condition Eq.(\ref{sc}) with an equal sign.
-Therefore, the blank area is unstable.
-The unstable behavior also occurs in Fig.\ref{va}(d) that the left dotted line ($a_{12}/a=1$) and small dashed line ($a_{12}/a=2$) have abrupt changes.

-In Fig.\ref{vm}, we show $\tilde{V}_{jI}$ as a function of mass ratio $m_1/m_2$.
-We also find how stable conditions affect the IS effective interaction similar to Fig.\ref{va}.
-It is also worth noting that the IS coupling is induced spontaneously attractive interaction in some areas of these two kinds of figures, even though all the original interactions are repulsive.
-For example, the dash-dot line in Fig.\ref{va}(d) and \ref{vm}(d).
-When the bosons have equal mass and equal scattering length, the branch of IS coupling vanishes, which is shown in the dotted line of Fig.\ref{vm}(d).
+We demonstrate the distinct behaviors of the ID and IS coupling in Fig. \ref{v12}(b).
+The ID coupling exhibits only repulsive interactions, which monotonically increase with increasing $|\bm{k}|$.
+On the other hand, the behavior of the IS coupling is not simply monotonically growing.
+For $a_{12}/a=0.9$, the IS coupling corresponds to the blue dashed line in Figure \ref{v12}(b), and we observe that the IS coupling decreases at first and then increases.
+Moreover, the IS coupling induces an attractive interaction for small $|\bm{k}|$.
+It is important to note that the IS coupling behaves diversely, which means that binary BECs exhibit instability.
+The instability comes from the violation that $E_2$ must be real.
+The condition for instability is given by